 Flashlights have been around since 1899 according to Wikipedia, in one form or the other.
 They’ve been powered by the dry cell battery in one form or another since the earliest days.
-For decades, C cells and larger D cell batteries have been a standard power source.
+For decades, C cells and larger D cell batteries were the standard power source.
 More recently, solar panels and handcranks for rechargeable batteries have become options.
 With the advent of halogen and LED bulbs, the size of the power source has decreased.
 As a result, flashlights have grown more both powerful (brighter) and smaller over the years.

-Consider that flashlights are used by all walks of life:
+Flashlights are used by all walks of life:

 For outdoor use: Rugged material, not susceptible to damage when dropped or in wet environments.
 Consider rechargeable batteries and interchangeable battery packs.

 Two main type of bulbs: